aeremin/nx-monorepo/README.md

   Yeah, one can limit the public API of the package in that way, but that is ugly nevertheless.
   Does Nx support importing everything directly from the implementation file?
 Probably some fiddling with `paths` in `tsconfig.json` is needed.
+- Is there a way not to have `src` subfolders?
+They don't provide a lot of value, but make a folder structure "deeper".

 ### Tools